wjakubowicz/django_crm/README.md

 ## Future Enhancements:
 - Display a checkmark next to the selected theme

-## Future Enhancements:
-- Display a checkmark next to the selected theme
 - Better language support and language switching
 - Gather coordinates based on the record's address
 - Display the coordinates on a map with pins at each record address